jimmyhuang007/TimeSheet-App/README.md

 - Database: Microsoft SQL Server 2017
 - While it is possible to use just the command tool, the interaction with MS SQL is primary conducted through the SQL Server Management Studio (SSMS)
 - IDE: Microsoft Visual Studio 2017
+- ASP.NET 2.1 Web framework
+- Angular 7 for Web presentation
 - Optional: Postman to send API requests
-- \* assumed installation of Node.js and npm package manager
+- assumed installation of Node.js and npm package manager

 ** Please Refer to 'Setup' folder for instructions **